industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![Trace_Job_publishing_settings](graphics/Trace_Job_publishing_settings.png)

-The publication to Databus can be deleted by clicking to the button Delete Publication in meat beals menu in corresponding Trace Job.
+The publication to Databus can be deleted by clicking to the button Delete Publication in meat beals menu of corresponding Trace Job.

 ![Deleting_Databus_Publication_1](graphics/Deleting_Databus_Publication_1.png)

 ![Deleting_Databus_Publication_1_next_window](graphics/Deleting_Databus_Publication_1_next_window.png)

-In order to see the overview of Databus publications, go the Databus Publications.
+In order to see the overview of publications to Databus, go the Databus Publications.

 ![/Databus_Publications](graphics/Databus_Publications.png)